Boardspace from Windows

 Otherwise: Boardspace requires Java to be installed.
 If you do not have java yet, visit Java.com, download and install it.

-This page has other information about getting java installed and configured on your computer.
+has other information about getting java installed and configured on

 you'll have to cope with windows efforts to prevent you being tricked in to downloading malware.